 During this time, I also started learning about affiliate marketing.
 But more specifically, how to build affiliate marketing websites (aka. niche sites).

 Friends and family thought I was crazy for taking a massive pay cut by choosing a career that didn’t pay as much as I’d earn as a junior engineer.
 But, I was headstrong and stayed my course.

 The experience I gained working on different types of digital marketing campaigns and businesses was great.

-I got to organize, structure, and launch different marketing campaigns, from A-Z, with a variety of tools.
+I got to organize, structure, and launch different marketing campaigns, from A-Z, with various tools.